jaerrib/maerstanas/rules/rules.md

 % Version 0.2.0

 # Overview

 **Mǽrstánas** is a free libre open source abstract strategy game where players alternate placing stones within the squares of a 7x7 grid with the goal of creating connection points ("hinges") between their own pieces or the edges of the board.

 ## Objective

 Players try to achieve the highest score by making the most number of connections.

 ## Components

 - Game board
 - Approximately 40 stones or tokens, split evenly between two colors

 ## Setup & starting the game

 The board begins empty (similar to Go).
 Players may decide who goes first in whatever manner seems appropriate.
 Players then alternate taking turns.

 # Playing the game

-- On a player's turn, the player places one stone (_stán_) on a square on the game board.
+- On a player's turn, the player places one stone (*stán*) on a square on the game board.
-- Stones (_stánas_) must be placed within the square, not on the intersections as in Go.
+- Stones (*stánas*) must be placed within the square, not on the intersections as in Go.
-- Stones may be placed on any empty square, either standing alone or adjacent to another stone of either color (creating a _heorr_ or "hinge").
+- Stones may be placed on any empty square, either standing alone or adjacent to another stone of either color (creating a *heorr* or "hinge").

-## Placement limitations:
+## Placement limitations

 - Stones may have no more than **three** hinges; the fourth side *must always remain free*.
 - Stones may not be placed such that four hinges are created immediately.
 - The edge of the board counts as **one** hinge; corners count as **two** because they border two edges.